Doraemon: Nobita in the Wan-Nyan Spacetime Odyssey

 Doraemon: Nobita in the Wan-Nyan Spacetime Odyssey (ドラえもん のび太のワンニャン時空伝, Doraemon: Nobita no Wan Nyan Jikūden) is a 2004 Japanese animated science fiction disaster film, based on the 24th volume of the same name in the Doraemon Long Stories manga series.
-Directed by Tsutomu Shibayama, the film premiered in Japan on March 6th, 2004.
-It is the twenty fifth Doraemon feature film and served to celebrate both the 25th anniversary of the 1979 television series and the 25th anniversary of the feature film series.
-Partially based on the 1980 chapter "A Home for "Ruff", it was the final Doraemon film released in the 1979 series and to star the original voice cast.
+Directed by Tsutomu Shibayama, the film premiered in Japan on March 6, 2004.
+It is the twenty fifth Doraemon feature film and served to celebrate both the 25th anniversary of the Doraemon television anime series and the 25th anniversary of the Doraemon feature film series.
+Partially based on the 1980 chapter "A Home for "Ruff", it is the final Doraemon film in the 1979 series and the last to feature the original voice cast.

 Plot

-The film opens with an elderly dog entering a time machine, planning to travel to the future to meet someone who gave him a kendama.
+The film opens with an elderly dog entering a time machine, planning to travel to the future in order to meet someone who gave him a kendama.
 However, the machine hits a time-space anomaly and malfunctions, causing the dog to regress to infancy.
 He is then found by a researcher cat.

-In the present, Nobita finds a stray dog drowning in a river after playing with Gian and Suneo.
-He feels sorry for the dog and secretly brings it home, hiding it in a "kennel on the wall."
-He names the dog Ichi (from "One," a homophone for a dog’s bark in Japanese) and plays with it using the kendama.
+In the present day, Nobita finds a stray dog drowning in a river after playing with Gian and Suneo.
+He rescues the dog, but it ends up following him around.
+He decides to take it home with him, with Doraemon helping to hide it with the Kennel on the Wall.
+Nobita names the dog Ichi (from "one", a homophone for a dog's bark in Japanese) and plays with it using the kendama.
+He introduces the dog to Shizuka, who finds him cute.
 Soon after, he also adopts a stray cat he names Zubu (meaning "wet" in Japanese), found during a rainstorm.
-Nobita’s mother becomes suspicious and checks his room.
+Nobita's mother Tamako grows suspicious and goes to check his room.

-To avoid getting caught, Nobita and Doraemon use the Anywhere Door to travel to the mountains, where they discover more abandoned pets endangered by deforestation.
-With too many animals to care for, Nobita and his friends decide to send them 300 million years into the past—before any other life existed.
-Using the Ray of Evolution, they enable the animals to use a food-making machine, then leave, with Nobita promising Ichi he’ll return.
+To avoid getting caught, Nobita, Shizuka, and Doraemon use the Anywhere Door to travel to the mountains, where they discover more abandoned pets endangered by deforestation.
+With too many animals to care for, Nobita and his friends decide to send them 300 million years into the past—before any other life forms ever existed.
+Using the Ray of Evolution, they enable the animals to use a food-making machine, before leaving, with Nobita promising Ichi that he'll return.

-When they try to visit the animals the next day, a time-space anomaly forces them to land 1,000 years after their intended time.
+When they try to visit the animals again the next day, a time-space anomaly causes them to land 1,000 years from their intended time.
 To their shock, the dogs and cats have used the Ray of Evolution excessively and formed a futuristic, civilized society.

-With their time machine broken, the group must wait for repairs.
+With the time machine broken, the group must wait for repairs.
 Meanwhile, they explore the society and meet a gang of teen thieves—Bulltaro, Duk, Chiko, and their leader Hachi.
-Nobita suspects Hachi is actually Ichi, despite the time difference.
+Nobita suspects Hachi is actually Ichi, despite the difference in time.